 Betty’s Burgers & Concrete Co.

-Surfers Paradise, Broadbeach & Robina
+Surfers Paradise, Broadbeach, Coomera & Robina

 We don’t know who Betty is, but we love her and we love her burgers.
-Opening up new stores all across Australia and thankfully in three locations on the Coast, we adore that this American-Styled diner is actually Aussie-owned.
-We think the recipe creators for Betty’s Burgers must have put in some serious hard yards scouring the U.S. for tasty burg creations.
-With her soft-as-a-pillow milky buns, crispy fried mushroom patty filled with Gruyere cheese, all topped with lettuce, tomato and Betty’s Special Sauce, make sure you don’t skip past the ‘Shroom Burger.
+Opening up new stores all across Australia and thankfully in four locations on the Gold Coast, we adore that this American-style diner chain is Aussie-owned.
+We think the recipe creators for Betty’s Burgers must have put in some serious hard yards scouring the U.S. for tasty burger creations.
+With soft-as-a-pillow milky buns and a crispy fried mushroom patty filled with Gruyere cheese, all topped with lettuce, tomato and Betty’s Special Sauce, make sure you don’t skip past the ‘Shroom Burger.
 Hands down, Betty's is making some of the best burgers on the Gold Coast.

 Looking for another hit list to dominate?
 Work your way through the best dumplings on the Gold Coast.